October 29, 2024

 The boom in battery demand — for EVs, grid energy storage applications, and consumer electronics — has raised concerns over the scale of the industry's dependence on critical materials in finite supply, such as lithium, cobalt, graphite, copper, and nickel, as well as the widespread environmental implications of their mining, refining, and disposal.

-To combat these concerns, recent European and U.S. state and federal regulators will soon mandate digital tracking and material circularity programs for the critical minerals essential to the battery chemistries of today and tomorrow.
+To combat these concerns, European and U.S. state and federal regulators will soon provide guidance on digital tracking and material circularity programs for the critical minerals essential to the battery chemistries of today and tomorrow.
 These efforts, although different in scope and detail, all aim at enforcing transparency in carbon accounting among OEMs, battery makers, and product manufacturers and, ultimately, improving stewardship of precious resources across their total product lifecycle (see fig. 1), which may now be recovered through dismantling batteries at their end of life and extracting minerals for reuse in new applications.

 These regulations are poised to fundamentally change responsibilities for industry stakeholders now facing unprecedented demands for extensive data collection, validation, and exchange, along with new compliance challenges regarding the recycling and reuse of batteries and battery components.